hiijitesh/notification-service-kafka/DOC.md

----
-title: Distributed Notification System Documentation
+# Distributed Notification System Doc
----

-# Introduction

 Efficient communication is a cornerstone of modern applications.
 The distributed notification system described here ensures timely and reliable delivery of messages across multiple channels such as SMS, email, and push notifications.
 By leveraging **Kafka** and **Zookeeper**, this system provides scalability, fault tolerance, and configurability to meet diverse user needs.